ThinkingTransistor/Sigma/README.md

 ### NuGet

-The easiest way to use the latest version of Sigma is to add the NuGet dependency to your project.
+The recommended way to use the latest version of Sigma is to add the NuGet dependency to your project.
 <link>

 ### From source